 In normal times, the Central bank generally does not buy the bonds directly from the government to fund its needs.
 But in times of a distressed and troubled economy, there are no takers for the government bonds.
 It is then that the Central bank comes into action.
 The central banks are vested with special powers that entitle them to buy the government bonds directly from the government rather than buying the same from the market.
 The government gets money in return as public debt.

 Foreign Assistance or External Debt

-Also, governments take external aid in cases of natural disasters, famines, medical catastrophes, etc. when they are unable to finance their basic survival needs.
-Such assistance is generally for the long term and at a low rate of interest.
+Also, governments take external aid in cases of natural disasters, famines, medical catastrophes, etc., when they are unable to finance their basic survival needs.
+Such assistance is generally for the long term and at a low-interest rate.
 Delay in repayment or refusal to repay foreign aid is a matter of grave concern for any country.
 Such defaults are sovereign defaults.
 They tarnish the country’s reputation in the international community.
 Also, it will hamper its chances of getting further financial aid from any other country in the future.

 How do we Measure Public Debt?

-The larger the GDP of a country more has the debt repayment capacity.
+The larger the GDP of a country, the more has the debt repayment capacity.
 A larger GDP may suggest a lower ratio of debt to GDP.
 A big economy will mean bigger business opportunities and a high growth rate in the capital markets.
-This will result in higher National Income and it will be in a comfortable position to repay its debt.
+This will result in higher National Income, and it will be in a comfortable position to repay its debt.

 Quiz on Sources of Public Debt

 This quiz will help you to take a quick test of what you have read here.